- Written byUAL Communications

 - Take a moment to think before parting with your information or money.

-- Don’t give out private information or reply to text messages.
+- Don’t give out private information

 - Don’t download attachments or click on links in texts or emails you weren’t expecting.

 - It’s ok to reject, refuse or ignore any requests - only criminals will try to rush or panic you.

 Fraudsters posing as artwork buyers